Your service provider is responsible to ensure you receive quality care and services. Your service provider has a responsibility:

 Can I stop my transition care early?

 Yes, you can end your transition care at any time.
-Your recipient agreement will outline how you and your service provider can end your transition care early.
+Your care agreement will outline how your service provider and you can end your transition care early.

 Your care plan will include strategies to help you meet your goals if you leave the program early.